-A pilot was "sucked" out of a plane after the cockpit windshield blew out during Sichuan Airlines flight 3U8633.
+A pilot was “sucked out” of a plane after the cockpit windshield blew out in mid-air.

-Liu Chuanjian, has been hailed a hero on social media after he was able to land the Airbus A319 manually.
+Liu Chuanjian has since been hailed a hero on social media after he was able to land the Airbus A319 manually.

 He told the Chengdu Economic Daily his aircraft had just reached a cruising altitude of 32,000 feet when a deafening sound tore through the cockpit.

-The cockpit experienced a sudden loss of pressure and drop in temperature and when he looked over, the right windshield was gone just half an hour after the plane took off.
+The cockpit experienced a sudden loss of pressure and drop in temperature just half an hour after the plane took off and when he looked over, the right windshield was completely gone.

-"There was no warning sign.
+“There was no warning sign.
 Suddenly, the windshield just cracked and made a loud bang.
-The next thing I know, my co-pilot had been sucked halfway out of the window," he was quoted as saying.
+The next thing I know, my co-pilot had been sucked halfway out of the window,” he said.

 “Everything in the cockpit was floating in the air.
 Most of the equipment malfunctioned … and I couldn’t hear the radio.
 The plane was shaking so hard I could not read the gauges.”

-While a passenger said: "The crew were serving us breakfast when the aircraft began to shake.
-We didn't know what was going on and we panicked.
-Then the oxygen masks dropped...
-We experienced a few seconds of free fall before it stabilised again," an unnamed passenger told the government-run China News Service.
+A passenger told the government-run China News Service: “The crew were serving us breakfast when the aircraft began to shake.
+We didn’t know what was going on and we panicked.
+Then the oxygen masks dropped.

 “I’m still nervous.
 I don’t dare to take an airplane anymore.
 But I’m also happy I had a narrow escape.”